gmordant/AlgebraicSetDenoising/README.md

 ## Functions

-The main function included in the script is:
+The main functions included in the script is:

+### `multiexponentsL(dim,deg)`

+Generate the exponents for the polynomials of degree at most deg in dimension dim.

 ### `Vandermonde(X, U, sigma)`

 Construct the debiased moment matrix for the given parameters.
+X is the dataset, U is the ouput of multiexponents and sigma is the denoising level required.